 The show marked its 500th daytime edition on 15 October 2007 with two teams of experts competing for charity, and revived the experts-only idea for a week of specials to mark its tenth anniversary in March 2010.

 Tim Wonnacott's participation in the 2014 series of Strictly Come Dancing meant he was unavailable to film some episodes.
-Bargain Hunt regulars Anita Manning, Paul Laidlaw, and Christina Trevanion took turns as guest presenters for some episodes of series 40, broadcast in early 2015 as a result.
+Bargain Hunt regulars Anita Manning, Paul Laidlaw, Christina Trevanion, and Charles Hanson took turns as guest presenters for some episodes of series 40, broadcast in early 2015 as a result.